NHS-Dev/geomet-nsrps-streamflow-tutorials/QGIS/QGIS_DHPS_WMS_tutorial.md

-# MSC Geomet Example - Connecting to Authenticated Layers with QGIS
+# MSC Geomet Example - Connecting to Authenticated WMS with QGIS (V3.16.7)

 This example shows how to connect QGIS to the username/password authenticated Web Map Service (WMS) layers on the Meteorological Service of Canada (MSC) GeoMet platform.